bekk/bekk-christmas/post/react/two-applications-one-repository.md

 image: >-
   https://images.unsplash.com/photo-1485841890310-6a055c88698a?ixlib=rb-1.2.1&ixid=eyJhcHBfaWQiOjEyMDd9&auto=format&fit=crop&w=2250&q=80
 ingress: >-
-  When developing for both web and native applications, it is hard to know how to structure everything.
-Let's take a look at how our team is solving this problem, maintaining the views for the different applications and the business logic across platforms.
+  When you’re developing similar apps for web and native platforms, it is hard to find a project structure that works well.
+Let us take a look at how our team is approaching this challenge for maintaining different view layers, as well as a shared business logic code case at the same time.
 authors:
   - Caroline Odden
 ---